Jokoril/COCK-profanity-processor/README.md

 ### Special thanks to:
 - Claude AI for being my vibe coding partner and emotional punching bag
-- NxhardcorE for supplying the mascot for illustrations
+- NxhardcorE for mascot art
 - Beta testers who helped to beta test the beta build

 ---